mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 Accessing the discriminant is different in different contexts -- in protobuf `.case()` is often the API for getting this number.
 In C++ `boost::variant` and similar libraries, `.which()` is used.
 Stable rust does not expose an API for getting this number directly, rust considers it an unspecified implementation detail for now.
-When `derive(Digestible)` is used with an enum, the generated code obtains this value.
+When `derive(Digestible)` is used with a rust enum, the generated code obtains this value, by using the declaration order of the enumerators.

 Correctness:
 ------------